-1. With the outboard motor tilted down (in the vertical running position), remove the fuel tank cap.

-- 2. Fill the fuel tank carefully. - 3.
+- 1. With the outboard motor tilted down (in the vertical running position), remove the fuel tank cap. - 2.
+Use a funnel if the nozzle on the fuel can or pump is not small enough or long enough to fit into the mouth of the fuel tank. - 3.
+Fill the fuel tank carefully. - 4.
 Securely close the cap after refueling.
 Wipe up any spilled fuel.

-Fuel tank capacity: 1.1L (0.29 US gal)(0.24 lmp.gal)
+Fuel tank capatity: 12.0L(3.17 US gal)(2.64lmp.gal)

+Operation engine

-Operation engine Feeding fuel
+Feeding fuel